OpenLauncherTeam/openlauncher/README.md

 ![graphic](https://raw.githubusercontent.com/OpenLauncherTeam/openlauncher/master/fastlane/metadata/android/en-US/images/featureGraphic.png)

+### Project discontinued
+The OpenLauncher project is discontinued.
+The original project author has left the project many years ago and didn't come back.
+Also the project has not seen active development for years, or at least no considerable interest by the community to contribute.
+Technology doesn't stop in time and the Android platforms regulary gets new things that are expected by launchers.
+As well active development is require to support newer Android versions.
+I ([@gsantner](https://github.com/gsantner)) have been taking the time to keeping the project alive for many years, from now on I stop doing that.
+Move on and don't consider this codebase as it's dated.
+You likely are better off starting something fresh or fork a other more recent launcher project.

+The suggestion is to use a different, active maintained launcher.
+If you are happy still with OpenLauncher as it is, feel free to keep using it as long you like to.
+If the latest release does not work, feel free to try a older version.
+BUT don't expect any future project changes.
+The last release can be downloaded from [F-Droid](https://f-droid.org/repository/browse/?fdid=com.benny.openlauncher).

+All the best, Gregor.

 ### Description

 This is an open source launcher project for Android devices that has been built completely from scratch.
 The main goal of this launcher is to find a healthy medium between customization and simplicity.
 At this point in time it implements most features required in a typical launcher but could benefit greatly from some general polish.
 If you would like to help out feel free to submit issues or ask about submitting a pull request with a feature you want to see in the launcher.